atomjump/loop/README.md

 Add the following data tags, and enter your own names/ips:
 ```<a class="comment-open" data-uniquefeedbackid="my_different_forum_name" data-mymachineuser="10.12.13.14:2" href="javascript:">Open special forum</a>```

+# To add more than one user to receive feedback

+Open the feedback forum in your browser.

+	1. Settings
+	2. Entering an email/Password
+	3. Click save
+	4. Settings
+	5. Clicking: 'Your password', then 'Advanced'
+	6. Edit the 'This forum's private owners' and put in each myMachineUser separated by a comma. 'sms' can be added individually to each user to optionally send an sms also.

+e.g. "123.456.123.32:1200:sms,123.456.123.32:1201:sms"

 For more details see